Mandinka people: Mali Empire

 Another group of Mandinka people, under Faran Kamara – the son of the king of Tabou – expanded southeast of Mali, while a third group expanded with Fakoli Kourouma.

 With the migration, many gold artisans and metal working Mandinka smiths settled along the coast and in the hilly Fouta Djallon and plateau areas of West Africa.
-Their presence and products attracted Mandika merchants and brought trading caravans from north Africa and the eastern Sahel, states Toby Green – a professor of African History and Culture.
-It also brought conflicts with other ethnic groups, such as the Wolof people, particularly the Jolof Empire.
+Their presence and products attracted Mandinka merchants and trading caravans from north Africa and the eastern Sahel, but also brought conflicts with other ethnic groups, such as the Wolof people, particularly the Jolof Empire.

 The caravan trade to North Africa and Middle East brought Islamic people into Mandinka people's original and expanded home region.
 The Muslim traders sought presence in the host Mandinka community, and this likely initiated proselytizing efforts to convert the Mandinka from their traditional religious beliefs into Islam.
 In Ghana, for example, the Almoravids had divided its capital into two parts by 1077, one part was Muslim and the other non-Muslim.
 The Muslim influence from North Africa had arrived in the Mandinka region before this, via Islamic trading diasporas.